slowrunner/Focal_Noetic_Hands_On_ROS/noetic-HoROS-code/README.md

-# Hands-On-ROS-for-Robotics-Programming
+# Modified for Noetic (Python3) Hands-On-ROS-for-Robotics-Programming code
-Hands-On ROS for Robotics Programming, published by Packt
+BR Japon, "Hands-On ROS for Robotics Programming" (using the GoPiGo3), published by Packt

-### Download a free PDF
+The only code changed/modified for Noetic/Python3 in this directory are:

- <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+- gopigo3_node/
-<p align="center"> <a href="https://packt.link/free-ebook/9781838551308">https://packt.link/free-ebook/9781838551308 </a> </p>
+- Chapter3_ROS_Basics